fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Readme.md

 ### For a solo experienced person
 * Milling the aluminium parts took 5 regular workdays, CAM in Fusion360 and milled on a Shopbot
 * Milling the valchromat parts took 1 regular workday, CAM in Rhino using [Bark Beetle](https://github.com/fellesverkstedet/Bark-beetle-parametric-toolpaths) on a Shopbot
+* (Estimated from Cura) 20 h to print the 3D prints using one Ultimaker

 # Putting it together